-An intellectually fearless visionary and historian, Former Speaker of the U.S. House of Representatives Newt Gingrich is one of the foremost economic, social, political, and security-focused conservative thinkers today.
-He is well-known as the architect of the “Contract with America” that led the Republican Party to victory in 1994 by capturing a majority in the United States House of Representatives for the first time in 40 years.
-Newt was also a Republican candidate for president of the United States in 2012.
+Speaker Newt Gingrich is Chairman of Gingrich 360, a multimedia production and consulting company based in Arlington, Virginia.
+As former Speaker of the House of Representatives, Gingrich is well known as the architect of the “Contract with America” that led the Republican Party to victory in 1994, creating the first conservative majority in the House in 40 years.
+He was a Republican candidate for President of the United States in 2012.

-The Gingriches have two daughters and two grandchildren.
+The Gingrich’s reside in McLean, Virginia, and have two daughters and two grandchildren.

 When Newt was 16 living in Orleans, France, he visited the site of the battle of Verdun, a World War I battlefield where 300,000 soldiers died.
 It was at this moment that he realized that nations can die and be defeated.
 This was the start of his lifelong pursuit to ensure the survival of America.

 Newt graduated with a Bachelor’s degree in history from Emory University in 1965 (after taking 1964 off to assist the campaign of Jack Prince, who challenged Democrat Phil Landrum for Georgia’s 9th Congressional District).
 Newt later went on to receive a Master’s and Doctorate in Modern European History from Tulane University in 1971.

 In 1970, Newt began working as an associate professor of geography and history at West Georgia College in Carrollton, Georgia.

 In the early party of his Congressional career, Newt quickly climbed his way to the upper echelons of Republicans leadership by refusing to accept that Republicans were destined to be the minority in the House.
 He quickly began working with President Ronald Reagan to bring about real, positive change in America.

 Newt was re-elected ten more times to serve in Congress, surviving numerous challenges, and Congressional redistricting.
 A core goal throughout his service was to help Republicans attain and keep the majority in the House of Representatives.